Updated: 4th January 2021

 Step 1: Use small group travel companies

-Either opt for a private trip or pick small group tours with an experienced guide to travel Iceland.
-We take small group tours (12 maximum) around Iceland with passionate and experienced guides who are there to immerse and teach you about the surroundings.
+Hidden Iceland only offer private trips and small group tours with experienced guides.
+We never ran big bus tours before and in the ‘new world’ we won’t be starting any time soon.
+So when the COVID-19 regulations took place we were actually in a pretty good place to tackle the maximum group numbers since we were already there.
+Our small group tours have a maximum of 12 persons in spacious Mercedes Minibuses.
 We aim to treat our guests like friends and family so that it feels more like you are sharing a sunset over the glacier lagoon with an old friend than with some driver telling you what time to be back on the bus.

 Step 2: Timing is everything!